brunophilipe/Cakebrew/README.md

 Do you need to use Homebrew but are afraid to use the terminal?
 Cakebrew is the app for you!

+Cakebrew was based on a project by [vincentsaluzzo](https://github.com/vincentsaluzzo/Homebrew-GUI).
+Although most of the original project has already been modified, his project was the kickstart for what would become Cakebrew, and his commits are still in the working tree.

 ## Screenshots

 ![Screenshot as of May 27th](https://www.cakebrew.com/assets/img/app-bg.png)